yungyuc/nsdhw_24au/project/ExplorerRay/README.md

   * ONNX format stores a model graph as a protobuf structure (GraphProto)
 * Process: Iterate nodes in ONNX and parse info, then calculate
   * ONNX model parsing
-    * Parse ONNX models using the ONNX C++ and Python APIs to get info like layer type (e.g., Conv, Gemm, BatchNorm).
+    * Parse ONNX models using the ONNX C++ and Python APIs to get info.
+      * Like layer type (e.g., Conv, Gemm, BatchNorm).
   * Layer-wise calculating
     * Input and output shapes
     * Parameter count (e.g., weights and biases)